 A program of the U.S. Chamber of Commerce Foundation

-“The Community Engagement Events provide the connective tissue amongst the local employers, service organizations, stakeholders, and community leaders to share best practices, provide resources, and build networks to further educate the local community on how to hire and retain military talent,” said Mona Dexter, Director of Operations at Hiring Our Heroes.
+“The Community Engagement Events provide the connective tissue amongst the local employers, service organizations, stakeholders, and community leaders to share best practices, provide resources, and build networks to further educate the local community on how to hire and retain military talent,” said Mona Dexter, director of operations at Hiring Our Heroes.

 Each workshop begins with a conversation about misconceptions.

 “The military community is often much larger than we think,” Dexter said.
 “The greatest misconception we find coming into these events is that the military community only consists of veterans.
-It is often overlooked that spouses are unemployed at four times the national rate, that caregivers have their own employment challenges, and that student veterans, National Guardsmen and reservists are also searching for careers.”
+It is often overlooked that spouses are unemployed at four times the national rate, that caregivers have their own employment challenges, and that student veterans, National Guards members and reservists are also searching for careers.”

 Our goal is for participants to “walk away with increased networks, to be able to grow their initiatives, be one step ahead in the emerging trends, and be at a better place to hire and retain military talent,” Dexter explained.